exasol/small-json-files-test-fixture/README.md

 Test fixture with many small JSON files on S3.

-The setup can be used for creating datasets with about 1,000,000 files on S3.
+SJFTF can be used for creating datasets with about 1,000,000 files on S3.
 Doing this from a local PC would take very long, since the connections over the internet have high latency.
-For that reason this setup creates the files using many parallel lambda functions directly in the AWS Cloud.
+For that reason SJFTF creates the files using many parallel lambda functions directly in the AWS Cloud.

 The setup consists of JSON files like: